ASTRON 98: Introduction to Python For Astronomers

 The Python DeCal is designed for students with little or no prior programming experience.
 However, learning the technical material covered in this course—especially for beginners—requires dedication, patience, and regular practice.
 Many students find this workload more demanding than other lower-division DeCals at UC Berkeley.
 If you have already taken advanced computer science or data science courses at Berkeley or elsewhere, this class may not be the best fit for you.
 But if you are excited to explore how coding can be applied to astronomical research, we still encourage you to apply.

-Everyone’s “learning to code” journey will be different.
+Everyone’s ``learning to code” journey will be different.
 Some concepts may click quickly, while others take time.
-Your effort on homework and the Final Project will directly shape what you gain from the Python DeCal.
-We strongly recommend attending all lectures and discussions, but attendance is not strictly required since each lecture is recorded and posted to our class YouTube Channel.
-To get the most out of this course, complete homeworks to the best of your ability (with little to no help from AI tools), attend office hours regularly, and put meaningful effort into your Final Project.
+Your effort on homework and the in-class exams will directly shape what you gain from the Python DeCal.
+We strongly recommend attending all lectures and discussions, as attendance is strictly required.
+If you have a conflict with the course time or extenuating circumstances there is an asynchronous option.
+In addition to mandatory in-person attendance, each lecture will be recorded and posted to our class YouTube Channel as an additional resource.
+To get the most out of this course, complete homework assignments to the best of your ability (with little to no help from AI tools), attend office hours regularly, and put meaningful effort into preparing for exams.
 If you need help, please reach out.
 We have a large team, so we can give as many students as possible one-on-one support.

 Students will be introduced to fundamental programming concepts with the goal of building proficiency in developing software for upper-division astronomy laboratory work and scientific research using Python.
-In addition to com- pleting weekly homework and lecture engagement assignments, students will demonstrate their understanding of version control, scripting, packages/libraries (i.e., NumPy, Matplotlib, Pandas, SciPy, Astropy), and software structure and flow by designing and creating a Final Project of their choice.
+In addition to completing weekly homework and lecture check assignments, students will demonstrate their understanding of version control, scripting, packages/libraries (i.e., NumPy, Matplotlib, Pandas, SciPy, Astropy), and software structure and flow by completing the homework assignments and in-class exams structured as coding challenges.

 Course Materials & Resources